50 Canadians Reveal What Their “Happy Place” Looks Like

 Going to the chapel

-Drumheller, Alberta, is renowned for its badlands and dinosaur bones, but did you know it’s also where you’ll find this cute little church?
+Drumheller, Alberta, is renowned for its badlands and dinosaur fossils, but did you know it’s also where you’ll find this cute little church?
 Heidi Sanita of Pickering, Ontario, discovered her happy place in this unlikely setting, and snapped a photo to keep the memory fresh in her mind.
 Thanks for sharing, Heidi!

 Discover more quirky roadside attractions across Canada.